ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 only be initiated once.

-Once Initiate is called, the candidate Protocol Stack(s) may cause one or more transport-layer connections to be created to the specified remote endpoint.
-The caller may immediately begin sending Content on the Connection (see
-{{sending}}) after calling Initate(), though it may wait for one of the following events before doing so.
+Once Initiate is called, the candidate Protocol Stack(s) may cause one or more candidate transport-layer connections to be created to the specified remote endpoint.
+The caller may immediately begin sending Content on the Connection (see {{sending}}) after calling Initate(), though it may wait for one of the following events before doing so.

 Connection -> Ready&lt;>